blackstrype/quarkus-microservices-training/slides/4_observability_messaging_production.md

 - **Objective:** Implement readiness checks so Kubernetes knows if the service is ready to consume messages.
 - **Verify Connections:**
   - Connection to the PostgreSQL Database.
-  - Connection to the Azure Service Bus.
+  - Connection to the Message Broker.
 - **Demo:** Show the service reporting "DOWN" when the broker is inaccessible and "UP" when it's available.

 ---